The best way to run a Flash update on your Mac

 However, the reality is that you still may need the Adobe Flash Player on your Mac.
-Many websites will not work if you uninstall it completely.
-Live streams like BT Sport can only be delivered in Flash, so if you are the BT Sport customer, you’ll want to keep the Flash Player.
+Many websites will not work if you uninstall them completely.
+Live streams like BT Sport can only be delivered in Flash, so if you are a BT Sport customer, you’ll want to keep the Flash Player.
 In addition, a great number of gaming and education sites use Flash and until they implement the HTML5 standards, you’ll need the Flash Player.

 Why watch out for Flash updates on Mac?

-Adobe is always trying to push its technology further and release the Flash updates to enhance the user experience and security.
-However, attackers still find the ways to trick you into downloading adware and malware through the popups.
-That’s why you should know how to protect your Mac against the malicious attacks when you’re trying to update your Adobe Flash for Mac.
+Adobe is always trying to push its technology further and release Flash updates to enhance the user experience and security.
+However, attackers still find ways to trick you into downloading adware and malware through the popups.
+That’s why you should know how to protect your Mac against malicious attacks when you’re trying to update your Adobe Flash for Mac.